 Reversing the underinvestment in reducing cyber risks

-Cybersecurity begins with the 5G technologies themselves
+Cybersecurity begins with the 5G technologies themselves.

 Adopting lead indicators rather than log indicators

-Growing need for DevSecOps
+The growing need for DevSecOps

 For most software developers today, creating secure apps requires them to integrate DevSecOps in their development processes.
 This is the practice of building security in every aspect throughout the entire development life cycle rather than incorporating security in an already finished product.
-It entails inserting cybersecurity in the development process as a design, sustaining considerations, and deployment for all new projects.
-Since 5G is expected to be software-driven, it is more important than ever to integrate security, not only in the software but also in hardware and firmware development.
+It entails inserting cybersecurity in the development process as a design, sustaining considerations, and deploying all new projects.
+Since 5G is software-driven, it is more important than ever to integrate security, not only in the software but also in hardware and firmware development.
 This might see regulations springing up where regulatory bodies might enforce the minimum-security requirements in all 5G hardware and software creation environments and centers.
-Similar to the GDPR or the California Consumer Privacy Act, both which stipulate the minimum-security guidelines for data protection.
+Similar to the GDPR or the California Consumer Privacy Act, both stipulate the minimum-security guidelines for data protection.

 Implementing AI and ML in security